Your money-making expert. Financial journalist, TV and radio personality.

 I do hope this will be able to help and I wish your daughter every success in being able to resolve this in her favour.

-Do I get £1,000 as it is 25% of what I put in, but with only 1 month’s interest on top?
+Do I get £1,000 as it is 25% of what I put in, but with only one month’s interest on top?

-Also, I understand can only withdraw the bonus money after it being in the Lifetime ISA for a year, but after a year, can I put another £4,000 in there meaning a total of £9,000 plus 25% from the government on top?
+Also, I understand can only withdraw the bonus money after it [has been] in the Lifetime ISA for a year, but after a year, can I put another £4,000 in there, meaning a total of £9,000 plus 25% from the government on top?
 If so, by April 2024, will my initial £8,000 become £11,250 due to the 25% bonus from the government, plus interest?